derekjbentley/python_projects/README.md

-# DC_weather
+# python_projects
-A script to get the current weather for Washington, DC
+A collection of Python projects I complete as I learn.